9th8/up-to-date-real-world-haskell/13-data-structures.md

 "(5*1)+3"
 ```

-That looks nice, but it wasn\'t all that smart.
+That looks nice, but it wasn't all that smart.
 We could easily simplify
 out the `1 *` part of the expression.
 How about a function to do some
 very basic simplification?